Seeed-Studio/wiki-documents/docs/Edge/ODYSSEY/ODYSSEY_STM32MP135D/ODYSSEY STM32MP135D.md

 one](https://ftdichip.com/products/ttl-232r-rpi/).

 First, carefully connect the usb to uart cable so you get access to the serial console.
-Refer to the [hardware schematics](https://files.seeedstudio.com/wiki/Odyssey-STM32MP135D/ODYSSEY_STM32MP135D_SCH.pdf) to connect the pins in the correct order.
+Refer to the following image to help you connect the pins properly.
+![Top down view of STM32MP135D ODYSSEY board with debug pins next to the boot jumper circled.
+Pins listed in order of closeness to boot jumpers: WAKE, GND, TX, RX](https://wdcdn.qpic.cn/MTY4ODg1NTkyNTI4NTEyMg_558688_ff47Pijnl_CdTY5i_1689582643?w=1201&h=801&type=image/png "highlighted uart0 pins")

 We will use the usb-c for power in this guide.
 Connect one end of the usb-c cable to the board, then connect the other end to your computer.
 Plug the ethernet cable into eth1 port of the ODYSSEY, and the other end into your